14 July 2022

 Sustainable materials are more expensive because they require more time to grow, harvest and ethically produce.
-Their production guidelines usually follow ethical practices and labor laws which means that labor prices are higher than those stereotypically used for materials such as plastic or metals.
-For example slow fashion is more expensive than fast fashion because the materials are grown in bulk without care of the environment, sourced with cheap labor and made from quickly grown or synthetic materials.
-Sustainable packaging is more expensive than plastic packaging because it is grown from slow-grow materials such as bamboo, or created from recycled materials which has a lengthy production process.
-The way to help mediate the prices for sustainable materials is to incorporate what many companies are trying to do which is mix plastics with sustainable materials.
+Their production guidelines usually follow ethical practices and international labor laws which means that labor prices are higher than those stereotypically used for materials such as plastic or metals.
+For example fast fashion is less expensive than slow fashion because the materials are grown in bulk without care of the environment, sourced with cheap labor and made from quickly grown or synthetic materials.
+Sustainable packaging is more expensive than plastic packaging because it is grown from slow-grow materials such as bamboo, or created from recycled materials which have a lengthy production process.
+The way to help mediate the prices for sustainable materials is to incorporate what many companies are trying to do – which is to mix plastics with sustainable materials.

 Where To Make The Cuts